ComeInRage/realistic-mouse-movement/README.md

 Asynchronous methods:

 1. **Move** - non-blocking asynchronous.
 Mouse moves in distinct thread, control is returned to caller.
-If several operations are performed at the same time, then their sequence is not defined.
 1. **RealisticMove** - non-blocking asynchronous.
 Same as **Move**.
-If several operations are performed at the same time, then their sequence is not defined.
 1. **Click** - non-blocking asynchronous.
 Clicking time calculates in distinct thread, control is returned to caller.
-If several operations are performed at the same time, then their sequence is not defined.

 Since the methods above are non-blocking (*it means that internal logic executes in distinct thread and control returns to caller, once thread is created*), there are some synchronizing methods: